GAA-UAM/C-GB/README.md

       - "multiclass-classification"
 ```
 ## How to cite C-GB
-If you are using this package in your paper, please cite our work as follows
+If you are using this package in your paper, please cite our work as follows;

 ## Keywords
 `Gradient Boosting`, `multi-output regression`, `multiclass-classification regression`